MaximeMulder/MaximeMulder/README.md

 I am Maxime Mulder, a French computer scientist currently looking for a PhD in Montreal.
 You can find my CV and its source code [here](https://github.com/MaximeMulder/cv) (it is made with a custom template that I like a lot !).

-While I worked on many projects such as entreprise software or full stack web delopment, I found my passion in programming language studies.
+While I worked on many projects such as entreprise software or full stack web development, I found my passion in programming language studies.
 Therefore, most of my repositories are interpreters I developed throughout the years:
 - [Leaf](https://github.com/MaximeMulder/leaf) is the first interpreter I ever wrote, it is a dynamically typed imperative language I wrote in Java as a session project for my winter 2020 compilation course.
 - [Lif](https://github.com/MaximeMulder/lif) is essentially an improved version of Leaf.
 I wrote it in Rust in the end of 2020.
 - [Plis](https://github.com/MaximeMulder/plis) is an explicitly parallel instruction set and an associated virtual machine I wrote in Rust as a session project for my winter 2021 virtual machines course.